Cancel anytime

 Overview

-ProShares S&P Kensho Cleantech ETF (CTEC) seeks investment results that correspond to the performance of the S&P Kensho Global Clean Technology Index.
-It invests in companies involved in the clean technology sector, including renewable energy, pollution reduction, and resource efficiency.
+ProShares S&P Kensho Cleantech ETF (CTEX) seeks investment results, before fees and expenses, that correspond to the performance of the S&P Kensho Global Clean Energy Index.
+This ETF invests in companies focused on clean technologies.
+Its asset allocation is primarily in equities.
+The investment strategy involves tracking the specified index.

 Reputation and Reliability